ID-Guard: A Universal Framework for Combating Facial Manipulation via Breaking Identification: Introduction

 \section{Introduction}

-\IEEEPARstart{T}{he} spread of false information in communities has long been a major concern, posing a potential threat to civil rights and social security.
-The rapid advancement and widespread deployment of generative deep neural networks (DNNs) have further intensified this issue, with facial manipulation emerging as a prominent example.
-This technology enables end-to-end manipulation of facial attributes or identities of images and videos.
-Malicious actors, for instance, leverage forged images to fabricate and disseminate misleading news \cite{shu2020fakenewsnet,nan2021mdfend} or engage in online fraud \cite{davey2023deepfake}.
-Although re-training these models remains challenging due to substantial computational demands and technical barriers, pre-trained models are readily available on open-source platforms such as GitHub \footnote{https://github.com}, Hugging Face \footnote{https://huggingface.com}, and TensorFlow Hub \footnote{https://www.tensorflow.org}, enabling users to easily execute forgeries \cite{aneja2022tafim}.
-This significantly lowers the barrier to generating fake content, thereby accelerating the spread of misinformation on social media.
-Consequently, there is an urgent need to develop effective and proactive defense mechanisms.
+\IEEEPARstart{T}{he} spread of false information within communities has long been a major concern, posing significant threats to civil rights and social security.
+The rapid advancement and widespread adoption of generative deep neural networks (DNNs) have further exacerbated this problem, with facial manipulation emerging as a prominent example.
+This technology enables the end-to-end manipulation of facial attributes or identities in images and videos.
+Malicious actors, for instance, exploit forged images to fabricate and disseminate misleading news~\cite{shu2020fakenewsnet,nan2021mdfend} or to commit online fraud~\cite{davey2023deepfake}.
+Although retraining these models is still challenging due to substantial computational demands and technical complexity, pre-trained models are readily accessible on open-source platforms such as GitHub~\footnote{https://github.com}, Hugging Face~\footnote{https://huggingface.com}, and TensorFlow Hub~\footnote{https://www.tensorflow.org}, allowing users to easily perform forgeries~\cite{aneja2022tafim}.
+This accessibility dramatically lowers the barrier to producing fake content, thereby accelerating the spread of misinformation on social media.
+There is therefore an urgent need to develop effective and proactive defense mechanisms.